the-17th-fox/meetup-api/README.md

 ## Architecture
 The Onion architecture have been chosen according to the requirements of the technical task due to avoiding meaningless overcomplication of the project.
-There was not enougn information about app expanding plans for chosing looser, expandable, but more 'expensive' and complicated solution as CQRS or microservices.
+There was not enougn information about app expanding plans for chosing looser, expandable, but more expensive and complicated solutions as CQRS or microservices.

 Decisions about the complexity of certain services were made based on requirements.
-I think it is better to do only what a 'client' requests, and if it will be not enough - more time could be spent on improvements - it can helps save money and time.
+I think it's better to do only what a 'client' requests, and if it will be not enough - more time could be spent on improvements - it can helps save money and time.

 ## Time
 - Estimated time: 5-6 hours